GNOME/libxml2/fuzz/README.md

 failures which are erroneously reported can be harder.
 If the report goes through xmlRaiseMemoryError, you can abort() there to get a stack trace.

+Bugs related to handling of malloc failures are not considered security-critical by the libxml2 maintainers.
+Nevertheless, we'd like to see such issues reported.